falconmick/starward/docs/starward-graphql.md

 * app/components/Acf/Layout/FormSections/formSectionsResolvers
 * app/components/Acf/Layout/FormSections/formSectionsType

-currently the only Server based code that's located inside of app/ is relating to the code which lets us define Acf fields so that we may pre-fetch (above) the code originally was located inside of apollo/types/Acf/Fields however this meant that you needed to fly all the way out of your component's directory into apollo/ to do these changes Of which you still need to move out of the directory to add the item to the FlexibleContentUnion and acfApolloModules, so perhapse this should move back into apollo/ or maybe even apollo-custom/ so that we can still treat the ACF field pre-fetching as a seperation from apollo/ as currently thanks to modules dev's shouldn't need to touch apollo/ to add graphQL shcema
+currently the only Server based code that's located inside of app/ is the above files.
+They're located inside of /app because otherwise you cannot do feature based project structure.
+Perhapse given how annoying pulling in Server only references can be (and how easy) the above should be moved out.
-TODO: talk with Sam/Allen about what's more important.
-Having files close, or Server stuff not in app/
+For now however they're not... all hail feature based projects.

 :scream::scream::scream: